- RELATED TOPICS

 The race for the 47th Congressional District between the then 14-year incumbent Loretta Sanchez and her rival Van Tran, who became the first Vietnamese American elected to the California State Senate in 2002, demonstrates the complexity of this process.
 Debates about undocumented workers (Sanchez's parents were Mexican immigrants) and human rights in Vietnam (which appealed to the district's significant Vietnamese community) occupied center stage.
 Tran even used the old language of McCarthyism, suggesting Sanchez's interactions with Ramon Castro and her voting record on economic stimulus and health care amounted to a "socialist conspiracy."
 A Tran campaign flyer highlighted the Republican candidate's "conservative beliefs and Asian values" while questioning Ms. Sanchez's lifestyle.
 Ms. Sanchez won, but many viewed the battle as one indicative of California's future -- a majority minority state in which one group's gains come at the expense of another.

-In 1980, less than 60,000 Asian Americans resided in all of California; by 2010 that number had grown to 4,775, 070.
+In 1970, according to census numbers, 1,538,000 Asians lived in the United States.
+The nation's total Vietnamese population stood at 246 and most of them were students.
+By 1980s however, nearly 262,000 Vietnamese lived in the US and many of them disproportionately in California.
+From 1980 to 1990, in Los Angeles County the percentage of Asian American households grew from 4.9 to 9.3 percent.* At the turn of the new millennium, nearly 12 percent of the nation's Asian American population resided in California.
+Ten years later, the U.S.'s total population of Asian Americans had reached 4,775, 070.
 Latino numbers expanded from 4,554, 331 to 14,013,719.
 In fact, from 2000 to 2010, Los Angeles, Orange, and San Diego counties all recorded declines in their white population, slight drops among African Americans, while seeing significant gains in both Asian and Latino residents.
 In pure numbers, Orange County includes greater numbers of Asians and Latinos when compared with San Diego.
 Of course, this uptick in diversity fails to guarantee interaction.
 For nearly all minority groups, rates of segregation from whites have stayed the same or increased.
 If one uses school segregation as an indication of housing patterns, the problem has only intensified in Southern California.

 Even with spatial segregation, Orange County's new demographics have ways of intersecting.
 "To see how radically demographics have changed in Orange County, California, just look at what's for lunch," wrote Jennifer Medina in the New York Times in April of 2011.
 "Nowhere are the shifts more evident than in the abundance of ethnic restaurants with menus meant to please varied palates."
 Hop Phan, owner of a Vietnamese-Mexican fusion food truck called Dos Chinos (derived from the tendency of O.C.
 Spanish speakers to describe all Asians as "chinos"), grew up in a Vietnamese family in a Mexican neighborhood in Santa Ana.
 His experience with his own family's culinary traditions meshed with those of his Mexican American friends.
 Whites may not integrate, but perhaps other groups have, which considering Southern California's history of hybridity and diversity, seems likely.